• Home

 Vegan Graham Cracker Ingredients

-For this recipe, I started with a basic one that calls for shortening and milk, but used the aforementioned coconut oil and almond milk to cut the dairy.
+For this recipe, I started with a basic one that calls for shortening and milk, but used the aforementioned coconut oil and almond milk.
 In addition to that, I increased the salt and vanilla for more flavor, then changed the baking temperature and time.
 I have found that baking graham crackers at 300 degrees rather than the usual 350 or even 325, helps them bake evenly through and through.

 vegan graham crackers